Dogs think, feel & learn.

 Once we understand and meet those needs, we can teach acceptable communication behaviors.

-They'll no longer have a reason to display the unwanted behavior because their needs are met and they'll have a new way to express their ideas.
+They'll no longer have a reason to display the unwanted behavior because their needs will be met, and they'll have a new way to express their ideas.

 Does this make sense?